offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

   A spot instance is similar to an on-demand instance, with the exception that the EC2 instance terminates should a renter paying a higher price come along.
 A 2-minute grace window is provided prior to termination.

-  The offer price for an spot EC2 instance is known as the spot price, which constantly fluctuates based on demand.
+  The offer price for a spot EC2 instance is known as the spot price, which constantly fluctuates based on demand.
 A renter specifies the maximum price they're willing to pay, and so long as the spot price doesn't go above that maximum price, the EC2 instance will remain active.
-To guard against abrupt terminations, the buyer can purchase a spot block, which is a guaranteed block of time between 1 to 6 hours.
+To guard against abrupt terminations, the buyer can purchase a spot block, which is a guaranteed block of time between 1 and 6 hours.

   ```{note}
   As of writing, spot instances without spot blocks can get a termination notice at any time, even within seconds after starting, It sounds like you'll only get billed for the time you're active.